Nested Punctual Hilbert Schemes and Commuting Varieties of Parabolic Subalgebras: Introduction

-One of the reasons to study the nested punctual Hilbert schemes is that understanding their geometry is important to control the creation and annihilation operators on the cohomology of the Hilbert scheme introduced by Nakajima and Grojnowski \cite{Na, Gr}.
-A typical application is the vanishing of a cohomology class which is the push-down of the class of a variety under a contractant morphism.
-It is then often necessary to describe the components and/or their dimension to simplify the computations \cite{Na,Le,CE}.
+Our interest in the nested punctual Hilbert schemes stems from the the creation and annihilation operators on the cohomology of the Hilbert scheme introduced by Nakajima and Grojnowski \cite{Na, Gr}.
+The geometry of the nested Hilbert schemes controls these operators.
+A typical application is the vanishing of a cohomology class which is the push-down of the class of a variety under a contracting morphism.
+It is often necessary to describe the components of the nested Hilbert schemes and/or their dimension to simplify the computations \cite{Na,Le,CE}.
+On the Lie algebra side, the subalgebras $\pp_{k,n}\subset M_n$ are the maximal parabolics, hence are prototypes for the study of general parabolics.
+On the other hand, the algebras $\qq_{k,n}$ are used as a tool to study some other cases and are well behaved for our computations..
+Closely linked to this setting, note also that $\qq_{n,n}$ is a Borel subalgebra of $M_n$.
+Some properties of $\MN(\mathfrak \qq_{n,n})$ can be found in \cite{GR}.